lycus/mci/docs/type_system.rst

 carries information about the calling convention, return type, and parameter types.
 Calling convention is optional; if it is not specified, the default IAL calling convention is assumed.

+Equality between function pointers pointing to the same function is guaranteed if the function pointers are loaded using ``load.func``.
+All other guarantees are up to the operating system the code is running on.

 Examples: